Bira/octopus-carnival/_drafts/wir-mm-4e-kuo-toa.md

 - Level 18: 2 monitors, 4 guards, 1 aboleth overseer and 8 aboleth servitors.
 A
   slave-catching party.

-This is where we get definitive confirmation that the kuo-toa gods are aboleths.
-There's also a sentence saying sometimes kuo-toa escape this cultish existence and become mercenaries or even leaders in other Underdark communities.
+There's a sentence saying sometimes kuo-toa escape this cultish existence and become mercenaries or even leaders in other Underdark communities.

 I think 4e has done a lot of good for these fishy cultists.
-I remember they were mostly just another type of "fish person with spear" in their 3e incarnation.
+My memories of them from 3e were just another type of "fish person with spear", with little to distinguish them from locatah or saguahin.
 Sahuagin are also present in the MM, so when we get there we'll see how unique each of them really is.